-The Board has delegated the responsibilities of conducting an annual review of the entity's risk management to the Risk Management Committee.
-All such reviews are conducted in accordance with established risk management policy and take into account the formal Management Statement as provided by the Group Chief Executive Officer and the Group Chief Financial Officer on an annual basis.
+The Board has delegated the responsibilities of conducting an annual review of the entity's risk management to the Finance, Audit and Risk Management Committee.
+All such reviews are conducted in accordance with the established risk management policy and consider the formal Management Statement as provided by the Group Chief Executive Officer and the Group Chief Financial Officer on an annual basis.
+At least annually the Finance, Audit and Risk Management Committee reviews the Company's risk management framework and internal compliance and control systems.
+This was conducted for the 2024 reporting period.